dracut-crypt-ssh/dracut-crypt-ssh/README.md

 the directory as you wish.
 Keep these SSH keys safe, but also keep in mind that they will be copied to the initramfs on the unencrypted boot partition (where they may be extracted or changed).

+The examples below use `rsa` and `ecdsa`, but you could use additional key types such as `ed25519` etc.

     # umask 0077
     # mkdir /root/dracut-crypt-ssh-keys